top of page

 Student supplies: folder, notebook, pencils/pens

-Computer Science & Coding 6th-8th & 9th-12th: Though most children use computers every day, very few understand the mechanism involved in creating the software media or software they are using.
+IMITED: Coding (Intermediate 5th-12th recommended) Though most children use computers every day, very few understand the mechanism involved in creating the software media or software they are using.
 We offer several different programming languages so that students of all ages and experience levels can enhance their computer competency.
 The Stemtree Coding program tracks students through a highly tailored learning plan that establishes programming fundamentals they will use to develop computer games, apps, and media rather than simply playing them.
 Students will learn basic reasoning and learn to think creatively as they collaborate with others to create their own interactive stories, animations, games, music, and art!

 Teacher: Stemtree